-This can be seen as moving left in the Software Development Life Cycle, so many teams are involved in Shift Left Testing.
+This can be seen as moving left in the Software Development Life Cycle (SDLC), so many teams are involved in Shift Left Testing.
 Is that enough?
 It’s not, but it’s a really good move.
 Which is the next step?
 Continuous testing.
 Involve testing in every stage of the SDLC, doing it efficiently, doing it repeatedly, as part of the whole process.

 API Testing Resources

-As API testing becomes more and more important, we can find a lot of sites to help us know more about it.
+As API testing becomes more and more important, we can find a lot of sites to help us learn more about it.
 I can suggest just a couple of them which I found very useful:

 Learn more about the Karate framework

 Why is Karate so attractive?
-Because it’s an open-source tool that combines API test-automation, mocks, performance-testing, and even UI automation into a single, unified framework.
+Because it’s an open-source tool that combines API test-automation, mocks, performance-testing, and even UI automation into a single, unified testing framework.

 Let’s take a look at some of the benefits: